NunoSempere/nunosempere.com/blog/2023/08/19/keep-track-of-accuracy-on-twitter/index.md

 ## Core functionality

-I think that you can distill the core of keeping track of accuracy to three elements[^2]: predict, resolve, and tally.
+I think that you can distill the core of keeping track of accuracy to three elements<sup id="fnref:2"><a href="#fn:2" rel="footnote">2</a></sup>: predict, resolve, and tally.
 You can see a minimal implementation of this functionality in <60 lines of bash [here](https://github.com/NunoSempere/PredictResolveTally/tree/master).

-[^2]: Ok, four, if we count question creation and prediction as distinct.
-But I like [PRT](https://bw.vern.cc/worm/wiki/Parahuman_Response_Team) as an acronym.

 ### predict